Inoke Takiveikata

 Ratu Inoke Takiveikata (28 July 1947 – 13 April 2025) was a Fijian high chief and politician.
 From 1997 he held the title of Qaranivalu, a senior chiefly title in Naitasiri Province.
 He served in the interim Cabinet of Prime Minister Laisenia Qarase as Minister for Regional Development and Multi-ethnic Affairs, in 2000 and 2001, when he was appointed to the Senate and sworn in on 14 September.
 Takiveikata died on 13 April 2025 at the age of 77.

+Takiveikata was convicted of instigating the 2000 Fijian coup d'état, but was given a pardon from President Ratu Wiliame Katonivere in December 2023.